kumbulanit/t-sql/tech company/untitled/module 3/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 ORDER BY Title;

 -- Find all unique salary amounts
-SELECT DISTINCT Salary
+SELECT DISTINCT BaseSalary
 FROM Employees
-ORDER BY Salary DESC;
+ORDER BY BaseSalary DESC;

 -- Find all hire years
 SELECT DISTINCT YEAR(HireDate) AS HireYear